 The primary things to do on Ocracoke Island – attractions and outdoor recreation – stay pretty simple and unfettered.
 The setting and community provide the entertainment on Ocracoke.
 Enjoy a guided walk through the woods, listen to local musicians performing at live shows or gather around the old-timers to hear the stories of years past.

-In general, Ocracoke things to do -- attractions and recreation -- here are simple and unfettered, with few of the usual commercial trappings of a tourist site.
-There are no go-cart tracks, mini-golf courses, waterslides or movie theaters.
-On Ocracoke, the island itself provides the entertainment.
-And, it seems that when people are here, they content themselves with less stimulation than what’s found in the hustles and bustle of cities.
-Things to do in Ocracoke celebrate simplicity: quiet walks on the beach (Cape Hatteras National Seashore), fishing and clamming, looking for shells, building a sandcastle, strolling around the village, sitting on the porch swing, observing nature or chasing ghost crabs in the moonlight: This is the simple Ocracoke recreation.
-For a little extra entertainment, walk or bike to the Ocracoke Campground on the new paved bike trail, stroll over to the Ocracoke Lighthouse (the oldest in North Carolina and still operating) and the Preservation Museum, or go out and visit the ponies and take a little hike.
+It seems that when people are here, they content themselves with less stimulation than what’s found in the hustles and bustle of cities.
+Things to do in Ocracoke celebrate simplicity: quiet walks on the beach (Cape Hatteras National Seashore), fishing and clamming, looking for shells, building a sandcastle, strolling around the village, sitting on the porch swing, observing nature or chasing ghost crabs in the moonlight.
+If you’re looking for more, walk or bike to the Ocracoke Campground on the new paved bike trail, stroll over to the Ocracoke Lighthouse (the oldest in North Carolina and still operating) and the Preservation Museum, or go out and visit the ponies and take a little hike.
 Another favorite activity is taking a daytrip to Portsmouth Island, an unoccupied island with remote beaches and old village buildings to explore.
 Learn more about Portsmouth Island here.

-Remember, when we refer to the locations for Ocracoke recreation, Irvin Garrish Highway is also known as Highway N.C.
-12.
+One last note to remember, when we refer to the locations for things to do on Ocracoke Island, Irvin Garrish Highway is also known as N.C.
+Highway 12.